Litigation public relations

 Litigation public relations, also known as litigation communications, is the management of the communication process during the course of any legal dispute or adjudicatory processing so as to affect the outcome or its impact on the client's overall reputation.
 The aims of litigation PR differ from general PR in that they are tied to supporting a legal dispute rather than general profile raising.
 Accordingly, there is a greater focus on the legal implications of any communications given the strategic aims and sensitive rules around disclosure during court proceedings.
 The New York Times reports that sophisticated litigation public relations efforts have included "round-the-clock crisis P.R. response, efforts to shape internet search results, and a website with international reports and legal filings" intended to support one side of the case.
 According to the international legal directory Chambers & Partners, as a result of the internet and social media, response must be faster and more strategic, since "the reputational consequences of each legal move are magnified and amplified far beyond the courtroom walls.
 Planning, preparation and rapid response are all critical elements to ensure a litigation communications program that effectively supports high-profile, high-stakes legal matters."

+The discipline operates under three structural constraints not present in general communications work: attorney-client privilege and work-product protection, judicial gag and sealing orders, and jury-pool taint risk in matters proceeding to trial.